arjunkhara/Web-Development-Repo/README.md

 <h3>CSS Flip Card Effect</h3>
 I have created and uploaded a tutorial about how to create a flipping card effect on websites using pure CSS, no JavaScript.
 The CSS flip card effect is a great space saver, espeically for sites that face design or space constraints, and adds a strong interactive element for users.
 This tutorial is on my YouTube channel which I started some time ago but I'm now committing these to GitHub.
 The link to the code is: https://github.com/arjunkhara/Web-Development-Repo/blob/master/flip-card-effect and the link to the video tutorial on YouTube is: https://www.youtube.com/watch?v=OV8MVmtgmoY

+<h3>Borders Around Pointer Divs</h3>
+I have created and uploaded a tutorial about how to create a complete and unbroken border around a div that also contains a pointer / arrow using a pseudo class.
+This code complements an earlier tutorial I uploaded that explained how to create a div with an arrow or pointer attached to any of its sides.
+This tutorial is on my YouTube channel which I started some time ago but I'm now committing these to GitHub.
+The link to the code is: https://github.com/arjunkhara/Web-Development-Repo/blob/master/borders-with-pointers and the link to the video tutorial on YouTube is: https://www.youtube.com/watch?v=1FsGBL-7jaw